yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 In the case of the Nintendo Switch, many games report six audio channels as available to the system, even though they end up providing data for only two channels (stereo sound).
 Consequently, yuzu would think the games used all these channels and then "downmix" them to stereo, affecting the volumes of the left and right channel in the process, which would end up being much quieter than needed.
-While the maths used by yuzu are valid when used to downmixing six-channels-to-two, it certainly was not a desirable effect in this case.
+While the math used by yuzu is valid when used to downmix six channels to two, it certainly was not a desirable effect in this case.
 Therefore, Maide changed the code to preserve the volume of these channels if the audio in a game is already stereo, which now reproduces with the correct levels.

 On the same page of volume problems, there was also a bug with the volume in certain areas of `Xenoblade Chronicles 2`, where it would occasionally spike out of proportion.